chetbae/chetbae/README.md

 ### Hi, I'm Max 🌊

-Currently studying computer science and music performance at McGill University in Montreal, Quebec
+Currently finishing my degree in computer science and music performance at McGill University in Montreal, Quebec.
+Interning at the Government of Canada in Ottawa, ON!

 I'd love to hear from you! maxzhangvancouver@gmail.com